OutSystems/docs-product/src/develop/data/modeling/entity-static.md

 :   Holds a value that can be displayed in an application.

 Order
-:   Defines the order by which the records are displayed to the end-user.
+:   Defines the order by which the records are displayed to the end user.

 Is_Active
 :   The boolean Is_Active attribute defines if a record is available during runtime.
 For example, the records with Is_Active set to false will be ignored when the Static Entity is used in scaffolding.